 Changing Your Repayment Plan

-If you've decided that you definitely need to lower your monthly payment, then you’ll need to do the following steps:
+If you've decided that you definitely need to lower your monthly payment, then take the following steps:

-- Step 2: Call your servicer: Your servicer may be able to make the change over the phone—or you may need to fill out a form or take other steps to provide them with additional information.
+- Step 2: Call your loan servicer.
+They may be able to make the change for you over the phone—or you may need to fill out a form or take other steps to provide them with additional information.

 Not sure who your servicer is?
 Visit the National Student Loan Data System (NSLDS®) to find all of your federal student loans information, including the name of your servicer.